hombreperro45/docs/docs/compilation/windows.md

 Restart MSYS2 once again.
 In some cases you may find out that the shell starting scripts don't work.

 !!!
 Note
     In some cases you may need to update your shortcuts to reflect changes in MSYS2's subsystem.
-If the shell no longer works properly you need to update your shortcuts as follows:.
+If the shell no longer works properly you need to update your shortcuts with the following targets:

-    MSYS2_ROOT\msys2_shell.cmd -mingw32
+- MinGW-w64 Shell: `MSYS2_ROOT\msys2_shell.cmd -mingw64`
-    MSYS2_ROOT\msys2_shell.cmd -mingw64
+- MinGW-w32 Shell: `MSYS2_ROOT\msys2_shell.cmd -mingw32`
-    MSYS2_ROOT\msys2_shell.cmd -msys
+- MSYS2 Shell: `MSYS2_ROOT\msys2_shell.cmd -msys`

 Now we can start installing the packages we actually need.